-An in-home assistance program brought to their homes, for persons requiring care and their unpaid female caregivers, which: (1) Frees up time for women to pursue self-development (including higher education) and well-being, (2) Trains male family members in care work, and (3) Addresses gender norms that perpetuate the inequality.
+An in-home assistance program for persons requiring care and their unpaid female caregivers, brought to their homes, which: (1) Frees up time for women to pursue self-development (including higher education) and well-being, (2) Trains male family members in care work, and (3) Addresses gender norms that perpetuate inequality.

 This is the first city-level care system in Latin America.
-It is innovative because it: (1) Puts caregivers at the center, (2) Organizes the city to meet people's needs, instead of the other way around, and (3) Addresses the inequality of care burden, from a cultural perspective that ensures long-term, sustainable change.
+It is innovative because it: (1) Puts caregivers at the center, (2) Organizes the city to meet people's needs, instead of the other way around, and (3) Addresses the inequality of care burden from a cultural perspective, which ensures long-term, sustainable change.